kshiftw/ExpenseRepo/README.md

 * https://github.com/laniywh/simple-web-app

 ## Step-by-step summary
-### 1. Define Goals
+### 1. Define Goal
-Defined goal of the application: "To create an application that allows users to track expenses and easily visualize what categories their expenses fall into."
+Defined the goal of the application: "To create an application that allows users to track expenses and easily visualize what categories their expenses fall into."
 My method of approach was to learn as I came across things I needed.
+As I only knew basic Java, I knew I would have to pick up new tools and technologies along the way in order to develop the web application I was envisioning.
 ### 2. Tutorials
 Read through the various tutorials provided by Tutorialspoint that I needed before starting my application:
 * Java Servlets: https://www.tutorialspoint.com/servlets/index.htm